artpar/todo/css.md

 - throw 404 for all api if get by id fails
 - database mux for database migration
-- css mux in core behing a flag for migration to new serviceswagger should show snake case name in the api doc
+- css mux in core behing a flag for migration to new service
+- swagger should show snake case name in the api doc